 On a similar employment law note, however, making a bonus ‘discretionary’ rather than contractual may not stop it having some form of contractual effect.
 If a bonus has been paid for several years, the employee could argue they have an implied contractual right to it.

 Bonuses can also be described as ‘variable’ if its value can change from one period to the next.

-One other important thing to consider, when designing the scheme, is what will happen if an employee leaves?
-Make it clear in writing whether they will be entitled to receive a bonus payment that is due during their notice period – think ahead as this is especially important if they are moving to a competitor or you have dismissed them.
+When designing the scheme, another important thing to consider is what will happen if an employee leaves?
+Make it clear in writing whether they’ll be entitled to receive a bonus payment that’s due during their notice period; think ahead, as this is especially important if they’re moving to a competitor or you’ve dismissed them.

 You can stipulate that bonus payments are conditional on an employee being employed by you and not serving notice (where notice is given by either party).
 If you pay them in lieu of notice then you need to decide whether they will be entitled to bonuses in that situation too.

-Now, another thing to consider is that any regular bonuses you pay must be taken into account when calculating ‘average’ holiday pay.
-More details are here.
-Also, bonus pay can also have an affect on calculating a ‘weeks’ pay for some statutory benefits.
+Another thing to consider is that any regular bonuses you pay must be taken into account when calculating ‘average’ holiday pay.
+More details are available here.
+Bonus pay can also have an affect on calculating a ‘weeks’ pay for some statutory benefits.

-Over time employees may come to expect cash, rather than the bonus recognising performance above and beyond the norm; so over time it may be less effective at motivating (another reason to regular review your scheme).
+Over time, employees may come to expect additional cash, rather the bonuses acting as a recognition for performing above and beyond the norm.
+In the long run, it may be less effective at motivating (another reason to regularly review your scheme).